karankarki/WildEye/README.md

 # WildEye
-a wildLife monitoring project , which can detect person and human , objects
+a wildLife monitoring project , which can detect animals, persons and objects,